Njabulo777/BA/Conjoint2.md

     ## 3 Vanilla Pint            No low fat Organic     3                      21
     ## 4 Vanilla Cone            No low fat Organic     2                      14
     ## 5 Mango   Homemade waffle No low fat Organic     1                       7

+## Conclusion

+All the questions that the exercise sought to answer were successfully answered.
+The most preferred profile is a Full fat organic Mango ice cream in a cone.
+The most important attribute is shaping consumer preferences is flavor.
+Ratings and market shares for all the selected profiles were also successfully and reliably predicted.